Refresh Rate Test Tool

 Conclusion:

-Your display’s refresh rate isn’t just a number—it’s the difference between choppy visuals and buttery-smooth performance.
-Whether you’re a gamer, content creator, or everyday user, understanding and optimizing your monitor’s Hz can transform your experience:
+Your display’s refresh rate isn’t just a number, it’s the difference between choppy visuals and buttery-smooth performance.
+Whether you’re a gamer, content creator, or everyday user, understanding and optimizing your monitor’s Hz can completely transform your experience.

 ✅ Creators: A 120Hz+ display reduces eye strain during long editing sessions.

-✅ Casual Users: Even 75Hz feels noticeably better than standard 60Hz for scrolling and videos.
+✅ Casual Users: Even 75Hz feels noticeably better than a standard 60Hz for scrolling and videos.

 Ready to Test Yours?